Skip to content

 The fatigue and performance trials are mixed

 Trials that measured fatigue, sleep, and physical performance directly tell a muddled story.
-A 12-week study of NMN in older Japanese adults found condition-specific results — for example, benefits that depended on the time of day the dose was taken — rather than a clean, across-the-board energy boost 3.
+A 12-week study of NMN in older Japanese adults found condition-specific results — for example, benefits that depended on the time of day the dose was taken — rather than a clean, across-the-board energy boost 3 (we cover that drowsiness-and-sleep signal in detail in NMN for sleep and insomnia).
 When effects appear only under particular conditions or only on some measures, that's a signal the underlying effect is weak or inconsistent, not robust.

 A niche-positive signal in athletes